xtaran/nopinga/README.md

 hostnames](https://github.com/octo/liboping/issues/52), so far only for `noping`, but it should be easy to add support for `oping`, too.

+All options and parameter to options are passed to `noping` unmodified — with the exception of unssupported options, namely `-4` and `-6` (which make not much sense in this case) as well as `-f` (not yet implemented.

+Option accumulation is currently not supported either.

 Author, Copyright and License
 -----------------------------